Tinder/Scarlet/README.md

 Download
 --------
-While we are working on Bintray support, Scarlet is available via [JitPack](jitpack).
+While we are working on Bintray support, Scarlet is available via [JitPack][jitpack].

 ##### Maven:
 ```xml